pubnub/rabbitmq/readme.md

 * [SubscribeAdapter](https://github.com/pubnub/rabbitmq/blob/master/src/com/pubnub/examples/SubscribeAdapter.java) - The PubNub adapter which subscribes to messages from PubNub and produces qualified messages to RabbitMQ.
 * [PublishAdapter](https://github.com/pubnub/rabbitmq/blob/master/src/com/pubnub/examples/SubscribeAdapter.java) - The PubNub adapter which consumes messages from RabbitMQ and then publishes qualified messages to PubNub.
 * Cloud Client - Any client communicating over tcp port 80 (or optionally 443 for ssl).
 This will be the client out in the cloud that we have now extended RabbitMQ's reach to.
 This client can possibly be a web page using PubNub's javascript SDK, a client app using one of PubNub's sdk's (ie java, javascript, iOS, android, etc), or an app issuing simple REST API calls.
 Our example just uses PubNub's [Dev console](http://www.pubnub.com/console) to demonstrate inbound and outbound messages.

+##Installation
+This demo assumes that you have a working RabbitMQ installation using java.
+For the purposes of this demo, you can simply follow the [RabbitMQ tutorial one java](http://www.rabbitmq.com/tutorials/tutorial-one-java.html) and [RabbitMQ tutorial two java](http://www.rabbitmq.com/tutorials/tutorial-two-java.html) to make sure you have a bare-bones environment.

+Once the two tutorials are working, you can plug in PubNub's adapter to connect your RabbitMQ deployment with PubNub's real-time network.

+1. [Adapter jar and libraries](https://github.com/pubnub/rabbitmq/tree/master/zip/pubnub-rabbitmq.zip) - download this zip file which contains the PubNub-RabbitMQ.jar file as well as required jar files for PubNub's java SDK and RabbitMQ's java SDK
+2. Unzip pubnub-rabbitmq.zip into your desired location
+3. Open a command prompt/terminal window
+3. Follow the steps in the Getting Started section below

 ##Getting Started